cds-snc/notification-admin/README.md

 There are testing utilities available through the project.

+### Feature flags

+When developing new features, it is often useful to hide them behind a feature flag.
+This allows you to test the feature in a live environment without exposing it to all users.
+To create a feature flag, add a new key starting with `FF_` to the `.env` file.

+The state of the various feature flags for staging and prod should be tracked within the `Test` and `ProductionFF` sections of `config.py`.
+This allows our CI workflows to run tests in both configurations to avoid regression issues in either environment.

 ### Trigger an exception on purpose

 It is sometimes useful to trigger an exception for testing purposes (logger format,